Skip to main content

 This is completely false.
 Montanans overwhelmingly support continued expanded coverage under the current Montana Medicaid program.

 A recent poll conducted by the Montana Chamber of Commerce shows 85% support keeping the Montana Medicaid program as it is today.
+It’s also important to note that legislation to maintain Medicaid expansion was passed by the 2025 Montana Legislature with broad bipartisan support and signed into law by Gov. Greg Gianforte.
 The data is extremely clear: Montanans want people to have access to health coverage and any effort to take it away would defy voters’ wishes.

 Charlotte JeffersonFormer Montana Medicaid Participant